hugoalh/scan-virus-ghaction/README.md

 `<Boolean = False>` Enable YARA tool warning.

-> **⚠ Important:** It is recommended to keep this as disable due to YARA rules can have many warnings about deprecated features, while client does not need these informations in most cases.
+> **⚠ Important:** It is recommended to keep this as disable due to YARA rules can have many warnings about deprecated features, while users does not need these informations in most cases.

 #### `update_assets`

-`<Boolean = True>` Update ClamAV unofficial signatures and YARA rules from [assets repository][assets-repository] before scan anything.
+`<Boolean = True>` Update ClamAV unofficial signatures and YARA rules from the [assets repository][assets-repository] before scan anything.

 > **⚠ Important:**
 >